COVID-19 Bridge Fund

 During this uncertain time, one thing is certain - God is in control.
 And His mandate for us to care for the poor and bring the gospel to the lost does not end when times get hard.
 In fact, this global health crisis makes our mandate even more urgent and we thank God for our solidarity with you in this.

-However, we are on the cusp of a major human crisis in the slums where we operate.
-Unlike people in developed countries, most people in the slums live without running water, electricity and are trying to survive on less than $1.25 a day.
-Survival dictates they leave their homes daily to collect water and food.
+We are resolved to continue core humanitarian services (clean water, critical care grants, food provision, and much more) and gospel proclamation efforts through our centers.
+At the same time, we are experiencing a human crisis in the slums where we operate.
+Most people in these slums live without running water or electricity.
+Survival dictates they leave their homes daily to collect water and food, but government curfews and travel restrictions in the slums are exacerbating an already dire situation.
 Staying home to avoid possible disease means certain death from starvation and dehydration.
-So while we will endeavor to continue essential outreach, the crisis calls for us to expand services in 3 ways:
+Therefore, while we will endeavor to continue essential outreach, the crisis calls for us to expand in 3 ways:

-Health/Medical Services: In addition to the life saving medical care we already provide to combat widespread needless death due to treatable local disease, we need to increase Critical Care Grant access to help people affected by COVID-19.
-We are also adding coronavirus prevention training and broadening the scope and distribution of our disease prevention, detection, avoidance, and early treatment training.
+Health/Medical Services: In addition to the life saving medical care we already provide, we are increasing Critical Care Grant access to help people affected by COVID-19.
+We are also adding coronavirus prevention training as a service to our communities.

-Water: In addition to sustaining water distribution at each center, to people walking up to 5 miles for daily water use, we want to open more water access points at centers and contract water trucks to deliver water deeper in the slums in a way that allows accessibility while promoting social distancing.
+Water: In addition to sustaining water distribution at each center, we are opening more water access points at centers and contracting water trucks to deliver water deeper in the slums in a way that allows accessibility while promoting social distancing.

-Food: With schools closing, children are losing access to their most reliable meal.
-We want to provide sack meals to children in the most critical situations, expand existing feeding services, and initiate select delivery for our communities.
+Food: With schools closed, children have lost access to their most reliable meal.
+We are providing sack meals to children in the most critical situations, expanding existing feeding services, and providing food delivery to the most needy in our communities.

 Founder & CEO, Micah McElveen,